thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra see comments on [2003.180](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class I:F, alabastron form I:3A: p.
+For the classification of this particular alabastron see [[Grose 1989]], class I:F, alabastron form I:3A: p.
 141, no. 88, also very similar but taller are the examples of form I:3B: pp. 140–142, nos.
 81, 85–87, 89–91.

 ## Provenance